Skip to main content

 Message, template, and Journey reports

-Conversion metrics will show on all channel message reports, template reports, and Journey reports once available.
-Each report will show the attributed and influenced conversions for that specific message or aggregated across messages.
+Conversion metrics appear on all message reports, template reports, and Journey reports.
+Each single-message report shows the attributed and influenced conversions for that specific message, while template and Journey reports show conversions aggregated across messages.
+You’ll see different metrics depending on whether you’re viewing Counts or Values.

 Global vs. message-level reporting:On the global dashboard, each channel receives at most 1 influenced credit per conversion, even if multiple messages on that channel influenced it.
 On individual message reports, each message that received influenced credit shows it.This means the sum of influenced credits across individual message reports may be higher than the channel-level influenced count on the global dashboard.